 We could hold a camp from August 15: DC official

 "As of now, we are looking at a camp from August 15, but that is subject to change as per the outcome of the GC.
 Once the owners are given the directives by the BCCI, we will hit the ground running," the official told IANS.

-He added the plans will depend upon the outcome of Governing Council meeting.
+The plans will depend upon the outcome of meeting

-As per reports, Indian players are unlikely to have a training camp ahead of IPL.
+Indian players unlikely to have training camp ahead of IPL